shubhampwr886/Docker_PHP7.2_-_NGINX_MYSQL/README.md

-# Docker Nginx Plus Php
+# Docker Nginx Phpfpm Mysql Basic app
 A simple and very basic  php app build using docker-compose file with indivisual containers.